fahmifahim/linux-daily/linux-admin-lpic1.md

 - In recent/modern system (like `systemd`), /etc/inittab is no more used.

 #### dmesg
-- Funny fact: During the bootup, only The Kernel is running so it should record and keep its own logs!
+- During the bootup, only The Kernel is running, so it should record and keep its own logs. `dmesg` extract information about the boot process.
 - You may find the physical file of dmesg from `/var/log/dmesg`
 - dmesg command will show the full data from kernel ring buffer up to now.
 - If the log amount met the maximum buffer size, the old log-entry will be replaced by the new one.